ThePacielloGroup/WebAccessibilityToolbar/documentation.md

 This displays a number inline within each table cell, making it easy to understand the order of content within a table.

-### Data tables
+### Data table count

 This counts the number of data tables present on the page and presents the result in an alert dialogue.

 ### Linearize